kirbysayshi/broad-phase-bng/README.md

 - Call the user-defined `handleCollisions`
 - Apply inertia to all entities [^3], update their AABBs
 - Call the user-defined `update`

+All demos can be stopped/paused and started by pressing `ESC` while they have focus.

 Let's get started!